openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/04-implement-camel-client.md

 </pre>

-First we need to inject the `CamelContext`, from which we can create our Camel `FluentProducerTemplate`:
+Click _Copy to Editor_ to copy the code snippet that injects the `CamelContext` into the service class:

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/service/CoffeeService.java" data-target="insert" data-marker="//Add CamelContext">
     @Inject
     CamelContext camelContext;CoffeeResource coffeeResource;
 </pre>

-We add an attribute to our class to hold the `FluentProducerTemplate`:
+Click _Copy to Editor_ to add an attribute to our class to hold the `FluentProducerTemplate`.

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/service/CoffeeService.java" data-target="insert" data-marker="//Add FluentProducerTemplate">
     private FluentProducerTemplate producer;
 </pre>

-Using an `@PostConstruct` method, we initialize the `FluentProducerTemplate` and set its default endpoint:
+Click _Copy to Editor_ to add the `@PostConstruct` method, in which the `FluentProducerTemplate` is initialized and its default endpoint is set:

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/service/CoffeeService.java" data-target="insert" data-marker="//Add PostConstruct">
     @PostConstruct